GraceChenZhou/GraceChenZhou.github.io/README.md

-This is Grace Zhou's personal page
+This is Grace C. Zhou's personal page